damares86/mini_cms/README.md

 ### Background and text color

 Every block may have specifics background and text color, you can select them from the dropdown menu below every block editor.
-If you want to add available colors go to the (Theme Settings)[#theme-settings]
+If you want to add available colors go to the [Theme Settings](#theme-settings).

 ## Files